 The following Form has been prepared to help you understand what needs to be included in a Biological Hazard Assessment Form.

 In addition, a number of Information Sheets have been prepared on specific chemical safety topics.
-It is hoped these will provide useful information and answer frequently asked questions regarding chemical safety, for example chemical compatibility, safe storage of chemicals etc.
+It is hoped these will provide useful information and answer frequently asked questions regarding chemical safety, for example chemical compatibility, safe storage of chemicals etc. These include:

 - Information Sheet 1 - First Things First.